PaulIsenberg/FWIP_Venture/README.md

     - Start year
     - Funding rounds
     - Investments vs Valuation
-Our dataset has four statuses:
+Our dataset has four statuses/outcomes:
     - Acquired
     - Operating
     - IPO
     - Closed

-Our target (success) - acquired + IPO:
+##### Defining Success
-  We think that it is the most desirable outcome for startups though we also know that operating companies can be equaly successful but not willing to go public or to be acquired.
-We belive that they are minority and most of startups would want to reach that point.
-Thus we defined aquired and ipo as indicators of success.
+Of our outcomes, we believe the most desirable outcome for startups are 'acquired' and 'IPO', however we also know that operating companies can be equaly successful but not willing to go public or to be acquired.
+We believe that the successful companies with the 'operating' status are the minority and most of startups would want to reach the goal of being acquired or going public.
+Thus, we defined aquired and ipo as indicators of success.